 Every step you take in the interest of your own self-care is one step closer to achieving your ideal self.
 Whatever your path looks like, it’s valid.
 Some may decide to abstain from using alcohol altogether.
 Others may explore how to moderate drinking to find the balance they’re looking for in building a healthier relationship with alcohol.

 It’s a non-linear journey filled with ups and downs, and we’re in it together.
-We’re here to help you identify and adopt the healthy coping mechanisms that work best for you and allow you to see how you can get more out of life by drinking less.
+At Monument, we’re here to help you identify and adopt the healthy coping mechanisms that work best for you and allow you to see how you can get more out of life by drinking less.

 - Spirituality Practice.
 “Practicing Critical Awareness, https://www.spiritualityandpractice.com/practices/practices/view/27643/practicing-critical-awareness.”
 Accessed April.
 3, 2021.